guycole/elder-peeler/README.md

 ## The Project
 1. Assumes same AWS account, region, etc.
+1. Create a IAM role
+    1.   (role) irsa-elder-peeler
 1. Create a namespace for your test
     1.  ```kubectl create sa elder-peeler -n guytest```
-1. Create a IAM role
-    1.   (role) irsa-elder-peeler-us-west-2
+    1. Be sure to update the annotation to reflect the IAM role.
 1. Create a [AWS SQS queue](https://aws.amazon.com/sqs/)
 1. Deploy the SQS consumer to your cluster.
     1.  "elder-peeler" is the name of the SQS consumer.